Generative Multi-hop Retrieval: Experimental Setup

 \subsection{Bi-Encoder Retrieval Models}

-For each dataset, we compare the results with bi-encoder retrieval models as the baselines.
-For NQ and HotpotQA datasets, we use DPR and MDR, respectively, which are widely used bi-encoder retrieval models for the corresponding dataset.
-For the rest of the datasets, we compare with Sentence-T5 (ST5), a bi-encoder retrieval model using T5~\citep{raffel2020exploring}. \paragraph{DPR} \citet{karpukhin2020dense} is a simple bi-encoder retriever trained with in-batch negatives and a few hard negatives selected with BM25. \paragraph{MDR}\ \citet{xiong2021answering} propose an iterative bi-encoder retrieval model, MDR, which extends DPR to a multi-step setting. \paragraph{ST5}\ \text{ST5} is a encoder-decoder model~\citep{ni2021sentence}\footnote{We use ST5-EncDec from \citet{ni2021sentence}} that uses the first decoder output as the sequence embedding.
-It serves as the base architecture of our baseline bi-encoder to compare the performance with \ours using the same number of parameters.
+For each dataset, we compare the results with a bi-encoder retrieval model (BE) as a baseline.
+For the HotpotQA dataset, we use MDR ~\citep{xiong2021answering}, a widely used bi-encoder model for the corresponding dataset.
+For the rest of the datasets, we compare with ST5~\citep{ni2021sentence}.\\ We train and inference BE similar to \ours for both fixed and dynamic settings.
+In a fixed setting, BE maximize $P(\gdoc{i}|x,\gdoc{<i})$ by concatenating the query $x$ and the retrieval sequences of the previous steps $\gdoc{<i}$ as an input to the query encoder.
+In a dynamic setting, we add a special token \textit{DONE} to the corpus, and BE is trained to retrieve the special token after the last hop (Appendix \ref{app: bi_details}). \\ \textbf{MDR} is an iterative bi-encoder retrieval model which extends DPR~\citep{karpukhin2020dense} to a multi-hop retrieval. \\ \textbf{ST5} is an encoder-decoder model\footnote{ We use ST5-EncDec which extracts sequence embedding by the first output of decoder} that serves as our baseline bi-encoder to compare the performance with \ours using the same number of parameters and architecture, T5~\citep{raffel2020exploring}.